-31st July, 1987 - there is a lot in all four categories!! of time yet to catch up and surpass the efforts of Craig the author a program Stewart of "Artist" appears this month in Australian please try again!
+But other entrants take heart!
+The next competition deadline is 31st July, 1987 - there is a lot of time yet to catch up and surpass the efforts of Craig Stewart "Artist" appears this month in Australian please try again!
 CoCo and which is an EXCELLENT graphics creation utility.